Garnishment in Minnesota

 Garnishment allows a creditor with a judgment to collect money directly from your wages or your bank account.

 In Minnesota, wage garnishment generally allows a creditor to take up to 25 percent of your disposable earnings, depending on your income level.
-Bank garnishment is often more disruptive.
+And bank garnishment is often more disruptive.
 A levy can freeze funds without any warning, sometimes triggering overdraft fees or missed payments before you even understand what happened.

 How Garnishment Starts